alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ModernLook-OSX](https://github.com/gyetvan-andras/ModernLook-OSX) - OSX Moder Look UI. `macOS`

 #### 🔸*Swift*
+* [MBIcons](https://github.com/c-Viorel/MBIcons) - MBIcons contains over 100 icons that can be resized to any dimensions as they are drawn using NSBezierPath.
 * [Material](https://github.com/CosmicMind/Material) - A beautiful graphics framework for Material Design in Swift.
 * [material-components-ios](https://github.com/material-components/material-components-ios) - Modular and customizable Material Design UI components for iOS.